Ellhassan213/CastingAgency/README.md

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

 ## Database Setup
-With Postgres running, restore a database using the test_db.psql file provided.
-From the CastingAgency folder in terminal run:
+With Postgres running, restore a database using the `test_db.psql` file provided.
+From the `CastingAgency` folder in terminal, run:
 ```bash
 psql casting_agency_db < test_db.psql
 ```